 This program is a rebroadcast from April 7, 2018.

 Sometimes, as Christians, we can dismiss the physical effects of struggles and sins we deal with every day.
-Today on the show, Chris talks about the negative effects of worry and anxiety and what it does to our minds.
+On this week’s show, Chris talks about the negative effects of worry and anxiety and what it does to our minds.
 We’ll head to the Old Testament and hear about King Hezekiah and how his lack of dependence on God led to bad decisions that affected the entire land of Israel.

 God has designed us to depend on Him.
-When we worry and have anxiety we are not trusting in the plan and sovereignty of God, but instead we are looking inside of ourselves to solve the problems of our lives.
-Jesus knew this was our pattern, and Chris will also take us to the New Testament and show us how Jesus wants us to trade our worry for worship.
+When we worry and have anxiety, we are not trusting in the plan and sovereignty of God, but instead we are looking inside of ourselves to solve the problems of our lives.
+Jesus knew this was our pattern.
+Chris takes us to the New Testament to show us how Jesus wants us to trade our worry for worship.
 If this is something you struggle with as a believer in Jesus, our hope today is that you will begin a new journey choosing to trust the One who holds the world in His hands.

-So, a few months ago, Steve Conover, our executive producer, handed me an article he read, and he thought it would be an interesting piece for the radio.
+Chris Katulka: So, a few months ago, Steve Conover, our executive producer, handed me an article he read, and he thought it would be an interesting piece for the radio.
 It's an article that comes from Psychology Today, and it's all about the effects of negative thinking.
 The negative effects of anxiety, and the negative effects of worry.
-Folks, I'm going to tell you, anxiety and worry are dangerous.
-They're dangerous not only to the body, but also to our spirit.
+Folks, I'm going to tell you, anxiety and worry are dangerous, not only to the body, but also to our spirit.

 The king of Assyria came knocking on Hezekiah's door and wanted payment, and let me tell you something.
 You don't mess with the king of Assyria.
 That was the largest empire in the world during the days of Hezekiah.
 So, naturally, I think Hezekiah did what any one of us would do.
 He started to worry, and anxiety built up in him, because according to earthly standards, that's going to be key here everybody, earthly standards.
 The Assyrians could sneeze and Hezekiah's kingdom would disappear.
 So, listen to what Hezekiah did in first Kings 18, versus 15 and 16, in the midst of his worry and anxiety.